Experts weigh in on Apple's private sign-in feature

 Walsh: "Apple has long understood that by pigeonholing itself as 'better for privacy,' it will always attract a certain amount of customers.
 However, it is worth noting that Apple products and services -- which are closed source -- have always been understood to be non-auditable by professional security experts.
 This alone ought to be an eye-opener for consumers because open source code that can be audited by third parties is the cornerstone of highly praised privacy services such as Open Whispers Signal.

 Hudnall: "It is really a sign of the times.
 Apple sees the massive data breaches like Facebook, Experian, etc. and has identified the need to better provide both protection and privacy for its users.
 It is a banner that Apple can readily take on compared to Facebook and Google.
-Apple's profit model does not rely on reselling of user information, so protecting it is much easier for them to say and do as it won't impact Apple's bottom line.
+Apple's profit model does not rely on reselling user information, so protecting it is much easier for them to say and do as it won't impact Apple's bottom line.

 Schaub: "Apple has been using privacy as a differentiating factor for a while now, ranging from strong device encryption to attempting to implement privacy-preserving device and app analytics data collection.
-Going head to head with Google and Facebook on single sign-on might also be a timely attempt to underline that Apple is taking privacy seriously given the recent privacy-related announcements by Google and Facebook.
+Going head-to-head with Google and Facebook on single sign-on might also be a timely attempt to underline that Apple is taking privacy seriously given the recent privacy-related announcements by Google and Facebook.

 Although the experts we spoke to seem to agree that using Apple's sign-in tool may be a better and safer option than those from Facebook or Google, there are still questions Apple needs to answer, like what happens if you use Sign in with Apple and lose your iPhone or access to your Apple ID account?
 What's more, Shaub and Walsh said, Apple needs to disclose what type of user information it will be sharing with services and apps that support the feature.
 "What will the user controls for that sharing look like?" added Schaub.
 "Will users be able to revoke/delete randomized email addresses in the case of data breaches or spam?"

-Apple, which has not responded to our request for comment, will have to make those details clear before Sign in with Apple launches later this year.
+Apple will have to make those details clear before Sign in with Apple launches later this year.